carlosjtacon/Dictionary-iOS/README.md

 # Dictionary for iPhone
 Forked from [Dictionary++](https://github.com/josh-/DictionaryPlusPlus) a simple interface to iOS's system dictionary, inspired by [Dictionary+](http://iphone.qualityindex.com/apps/571492/dictionary).
+I just made a new icon and changed UI color to red.

 This app violates the App Store [rules](https://developer.apple.com/documentation/uikit/uireferencelibraryviewcontroller), so you'll need to compile and install it on your devices yourself using XCode.
 Dictionary++ Licensed under the [MIT](http://opensource.org/licenses/MIT).